-- UEL is based near the City of London, which is the financial hub of the city. - Good communications with central London . - Advertising of work placements via Knowledge Dock database. - Links with local companies and professional organisations. - Large purpose built new business school and well resourced Library with access to a wide range of on-line Journals. - Many years experience of working with overseas students and partner institutions - Brand new sports facilities opening 2012
+- Good communications with central London. - Advertising of work placements via Knowledge Dock database. - Links with local companies and professional organisations. - Large purpose built business school and well resourced library with access to a wide range of on-line journals. - Many years experience of working with overseas students and partner institutions - Brand new sports facilties opening 2012